 Organ donation and transplantation is permissible within the Islamic Faith.
-Last year, the Fiqh Council of North America issued a FATAAWAH or FATWA addressing organ donation and transplantation, where it considered organ donation and transplantation to be Islamically permissible in principle.
+Recently, the Fiqh Council of North America issued a FATAAWAH or FATWA addressing organ donation and transplantation, where it considered organ donation and transplantation to be Islamically permissible in principle.

 Organ donation is the greatest act of charity you can perform.
 Get the facts about donation and sign up as an organ donor today.

 When it comes to organ donation the Fiqh Council of North America “agrees with many individual scholars and national and international fatwa councils in considering organ donation and transplantation to be Islamically permissible in principle.
 All fatwas that have allowed transplantation have allowed donation as well.”

 Traditional funeral and burial services are important to all faith communities and Islamic Faith is no different.
 Deceased organ donors are always treated with the utmost respect and dignity throughout the entire donation process.
 If your loved one’s organs are eligible to be donated, a team of specialist surgeons show respect during the recovery process by caring for the donor in a way that still allows a traditional open casket funeral.